va3wam/hexBot/doc/cloneRepository.md

 # Visual Studio Code Plugins

-A quik note on Visual Studio Plugins.
+A quick note on Visual Studio Plugins.
 We recommand that you install the following:

 1. PlatformIO (embedded system IDE).
 2. GitHub Pull Requests and Issues (Perform github tasks from VCS).
 See [this article](https://code.visualstudio.com/docs/editor/github).